Gatenox/GatenoxDevelopersHub/gatenox-guide/user-journey/README.md

 ### How to create company profile?

-A significant part of the onboarding process is filling in all your company data required by the company you want to onboard to.
+A significant part of the onboarding process is the filling of all your company data required by the company you want to onboard to.

 In the Gatenox Hub, the data collection process has been divided into 3 main parts, ie Company Details, Directors, and Company Structure (including UBOs).